- New version 3.0 beta: 2023-01-03

 - version 1.0: 2014-04-01

 - version 0.9: 2008-09-10

 Sunrise - Calculate sun/moon rise/set for a given place

-Given a position in longitude and latitude and date, returns an XML document indicating when the sun and the moon rise and set.
+Given a position in longitude and latitude and date, returns an XML or JSON document indicating when the sun and the moon rise and set.
 The elevation angle of the sun at solar noon is also given, as well as the starting/endpoint of the polar day/night if occuring in the given interval.